 Let’s start by talking about what the rocket does.
 It’s responsible for providing enough thrust to launch the spaceship.
 When you see a launch on TV, the rocket is the section that is making the fire and smoke.

-There are a few important parts of the rocketOpens in a new tab.:
+There are a few important parts of the rocket:

 When the rocket gets the spaceship into space, its job is done.
 It will detach itself and the spaceship will take over.
 Some types of rockets won’t be recoverable.
 However, more modern ones are reusable.
 They will release the payload; then land safely back on Earth.
 After a bit of tweaking and re-fuelling, they’re ready to launch again.